 These robots can be anything from rolling around identifying inventory that is needed for an order, to flying drones that automate inventory control by scanning and keeping track of what is in stock in the warehouse.

-Many of these robots are not being developed and invested in for the sake of replacing humans.
-Instead, most are being used as “cobots” — collaborative robots that work with humans.
-These cobots are utilized for tasks that are repetitive, dangerous, or require detailed precision, eliminating potential negative outcomes based on human error.
+Many companies are not developing and investing in these robots with the aim of replacing humans.
+Instead, they are using them as “cobots” – collaborative robots that work alongside humans.
+These cobots assist with tasks that involve repetition, danger, or intricate precision, thereby reducing the potential for negative outcomes caused by human error.

 EV startups like Rivian Automotive and Lucid Group Inc. are finally producing vehicles, but financial losses are increasing as they struggle to make sales and efficiently maximize their manufacturing output.

-For electric trucks being offered in the transportation industry, the timeline is less clear.
+The transportation industry offers electric trucks, but the timeline for their availability is less clear.
 Nikola Corp., a startup that is trying to launch battery-electric and fuel cell-electric Class 8 trucks, recently reported rising expenses and a decline in revenue.
 Nikola also slowed production of its first truck — the class 8 day-cab — due to lags in charging infrastructure.